Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) represent the interests of the branch on the Committee while taking into account the broader interests of the Association and the fulfilment of the Association’s purpose; and

-   2. act as a liaison officer between the Association and the relevant branch.
+   b) act as a liaison officer between the Association and the relevant branch.

 > **Note:** Branch representatives are expected to work in a cooperative and collegiate manner with other members of the Committee in order to advance the interest of the Association as a whole.